tldr-pages/tldr/pages/osx/backupd.md

 # backupd

-> The Time Machine backup daemon
+> The Time Machine backup daemon.
 > It is responsible for creating Time Machine backups and managing its backup history.
 > It should not be invoked manually.